Updated: January 2020

 An obvious difference is how hard it is to become a Walmart third-party seller.
 It’s invite-only and can take 2-4 weeks before your application is approved.
 You also need to have a good history of selling on other marketplaces.

-Amazon, on the other hand, allows anyone to create a seller profile, with merchants paying $39.99 a month to have a presence.
+Amazon, on the other hand, allows anyone to create a seller profile, with merchants paying $39.99 a month to subscribe.
 Walmart is free.

 Another key difference is that Walmart has a much smaller inventory of products.
 Despite adding millions each month, it’s still small compared to Amazon’s 260 million and counting.